What Are the Best Ways To Carry Fuel on an Overland Journey?

 RotopaX Gasoline Pack.
 Photo by RotopaX

-Available in 1.0, 1.75, 2.0, 3.0, and 4.0–gallon versions that are perfect for motorcycles as well as vehicles, RotopaX Gasoline Packs are individually pressure tested and manufactured 100% in the USA, ensuring a quality, leak-free product.
-These gas cans can mount to any flat surface using RotoPAX’s proprietary mounts (sold separately) or to your manufacturer’s bumper or gas can mounting hardware.
+Available in sizes from one to four gallons, these are perfect for motorcycles and four-wheel vehicles.
+RotopaX Gasoline Packs are made in the USA from high-strength plastic and are individually pressure tested, ensuring a quality, leak-free product.
+These gas cans can mount to any flat surface using RotoPAX’s proprietary mounts (sold separately) or your manufacturer’s bumper or gas can mounting hardware.
+They can also be securely stacked when mounted for expanding capacity.
+Rotopax offers yellow, orange, black, and white containers as well for storing different types of liquids.

 MSRP $79.95–$134.95